-Jumeirah College, Dubai is a private co-educational secondary school for students between years 7 to 13 (ages 11 to 18).
+Jumeirah College, Dubai is a private co-educational secondary school operated by GEMS Education for students between years 7 to 13 (ages 11 to 18).
+JC follows the English National curriculum, offering A Levels at post-16.
 It is very much at home in Jumeirah, where it has put down strong roots within the community.
-The school had been due to move to a huge new purpose-built campus on Al Khail Road in late 2013, but GEMS Education rethought that decision "due to the overwhelmingly negative feedback they received from parents regarding the move".

 The story so far...

-Jumeirah College was first established in September 1999.
-The College provides an education based on the English National Curriculum to approximately 1125 secondary age students from over 50 nationalities (with the biggest demographic being British).
-Supporting the students are 92 teaching staff including the Principal and senior leaders, and 11 additional teachers or teaching assistants, providing a staff to student ratio of 1:12.
-This ratio and the student numbers have remained remarkably consistent for well over 5 years, although, inevitably, teaching staff themselves have changed significantly in this time.
+The College provides a Secondary and Sixth Form education based on the English National Curriculum to approximately 1125 students from almost 60 nationalities (with the biggest demographic being British).
+There are also some 81 students of Determination identified with additional learning needs, and a small number of Emirati students (18).
+Supporting the students are 92 teaching staff including the Principal and senior leaders, and 9 additional teachers or teaching assistants, providing a teacher to student ratio of 1:13.
+This ratio and the student numbers have remained consistent for well over 5 years, although, inevitably, teaching staff themselves have changed significantly in this time.

-Following its most recent inspection in November 2017, and having been exempted from the inspection process in 2016-17, due to its participation in the KHDA's mentoring programme, Jumeirah College has again received the Knowledge and Human Development Authority (KHDA) inspection rating of Outstanding - a rating it has held for the nine of the last ten years with one Good rating (back in 2009-10) in between.
+Following its most recent inspection in November 2018, Jumeirah College has again received the Knowledge and Human Development Authority (KHDA) inspection rating of Outstanding - a rating it has held for the ten of the past eleven years with one Good rating (back in 2009-10) in between.

 The school prepares students for the General Certificate of Secondary Education (GCSE) exams at the end of year 11, before moving on to GCE AS and A2 levels in order to qualify for both local and international universities.
 The school has so far bucked the trend of introducing IB into its curriculum offering and has no plans to do so.

 Academically, this is a school that delivers.
 GEMS Education as a group has stopped publishing the performance in external examinations - but those for JC are still available.
-That it is able to do so is very good news.
+That this is so is very good news.
 Jumeirah College does very well indeed.

 JC has consistently performed above the UK average since 2010, the earliest figures we have had access to.
 You can find the school's latest examination results here.

 Facilities at Jumeirah College are good.
-Each classroom is equipped with an interactive whiteboard in each room, digital projectors and is connected to a wireless network with high speed broadband access.
-The school is also equipped with a number of facilities including a video conferencing room for distance learning courses, communication and resource centre, design and technology suite (for graphic design, wood work, metal work and plastics), drama studio, music suites with en-suite practice rooms, art room, science laboratories, indoor and outdoor eating areas.
+Each classroom is equipped with an interactive whiteboard and a digital projector and is connected to a wireless network with high speed broadband access.
+The school is also equipped with a number of facilities including a video conferencing room for distance learning courses, a communication and resource centre, a design and technology suite (for graphic design, wood work, metal work and plastics), a drama studio, music suites with en-suite practice rooms, an art room, science laboratories, and indoor and outdoor eating areas.
 The KHDA inspectors noted that "the premises, including specialist facilities for science, sport, art, music and drama, provide an excellent learning environment.
 Resources are plentiful, including an excellent library and high specification IT equipment."

 Sporting facilities are also available including a multi-purpose gymnasium, swimming pool, tennis courts, netball courts, grass and recreational areas.
 However, a lack of outdoor sports fields directly at the school (not surprising given its very urban environment) means that competitive sports training and competitions usually take place at JC's adopted home of Dubai Sports City.
 Just in case there are any injuries during sporting or other activities, the school also has an inbuilt medical centre with two full time nurses and a part time doctor.